IvanARodriguez/IvanARodriguez/README.md

 # Hi there, I am Ivan 👨🏽‍💻

-## A software developer student with a strong passion for computer programming.
+## A software developer with a strong passion for computer programming.
 Currently working on several web apps and static project to continue learning and using emerging technologies.

 <br />